 The Value of Autism Research

 One aspect of Honours and post-graduate research is the important role it plays in developing the next generation of professionals.
-As more students become interested in Autism Spectrum Disorders they carry this interest and expertise into their working life as they becoming practitioners.
+As more students become interested in the autism spectrum, they carry this interest and expertise into their working life as they become practitioners.

 Research in Victoria

 Amaze supports the research being conducted into autism, especially here in Victoria.

 One organisation that focuses a lot of attention on autism research is the Olga Tennison Autism Research Centre (OTARC) at La Trobe University (formerly the Research Centre for Autism Spectrum Disorders), headed by Professor Cheryl Dissanayake.